European-XFEL/imageProcessor/doc/source/calibration.rst

 using a reproducible and controllable procedure.

-It should be noted that the multiplying factor 1/2 in the above equation results from the initial and not-realistic assumption of a rectangular time profile and uniform transverse intensity profile for the incoming beams.
+It should be noted that the multiplying factor 1/2 in the above equation results from the initial and non-realistic assumption of a rectangular time profile and uniform transverse intensity profile for the incoming beams.
 More realistic models for the unknown time shape of initial pulses should be considered.
 Assuming the Gaussian and hyperbolic secant shapes for